-Heroin addiction is a chronic disorder shown by intense and compulsive heroin-seeking behavior and use despite its harmful consequences on the user.
+Heroin addiction is a chronic disorder characterized by intense and compulsive heroin-seeking behavior and use despite its harmful consequences on the user.
 It involves a physical and mental dependence on heroin, a highly addictive opioid.

 Signs of heroin dependency include frequent drowsiness, sudden weight loss, and needle marks on the skin.
 Behavioral changes such as neglecting responsibilities, stealing, and social withdrawal are also common indicators.